SkySlab/background/README.md

 I have included an example motion.conf in the library which seems to work well.
 It has to be located at /etc/motion/ and must be named motion.conf.
 I've also had some permissions issues WRT writing and reading files, so choose the most appropriate method desired to make sure that the motion user has access to /var/lib/motion and /home/pi/background and /etc/motion (where the config file needs to reside).

 ### SCP and paramiko
+Still to get this working.
+The problem is how to run a script in motion as another user.
+The motion user is installed by default and it does not have an ssh key associated with the scp function, so this needs to be sorted somehow and until I find a solution this needs to be commented out.

 These need to be installed for ssh transfer to work.
 ```
 sudo apt-get install libffi-dev